faystart/ESG/_coverpage.md

 # <span style="font-weight:404;">aboutESG.xyz</span> <small>beta 0.1</small>

-> All about ESG (Environmental, Social, and Governance)and more.
+> All about ESG (Environmental, Social, Governance)and more.

 - About ESG criteria
 - ESG disclosure guide